 “She fumbled desperately with the telephone but she could not see the numbers.
 She did manage to press the zero button, which ultimately saved their lives.”

 Lt.
 Col Dave Grossman has stated in regard to tunnel vision that “the more stressed you become, the more narrow the tunnel.
 There will also be a loss of depth perception, meaning that the threat looks closer than it is, and a loss of near vision, meaning that you have trouble seeing close things. … It is a terrible irony in some stressful situations, that at a time when you need your eyes the most, you may lose your near vision”

 Lone Worker Safety Devices and Mumbo Jumbo Number 5

-However this particular system of work had serious shortcomings.
+However this particular system of work (to call for help as a lone worker) had serious shortcomings.
 First, the team had been informed by e-mail that they were responsible for setting up their own phones to call out on the number “5” speed-dial.
 Quite predictably, the staff team were not 100% compliant in achieving this set-up, which is the first point at which this expensive lone worker safety device ‘system’ was starting to fall over.

 The number “5” was chosen because, we have been told, every number “5” on every mobile phone keypad has a raised ‘dot’ area on it which identifies it as the number “5” button.

 Sure enough, we find this to be true, even though the prominence and positioning of the 5- dot varies widely.
 In some cases it is off center, perhaps closer to the top of the button.
 When we say the top button, we mean when the phone is in an upright position of course…not upside-down inside a pocket or handbag…and perhaps this all assumes you are not using a smartphone whose keypad is a flat touchscreen with a keypad lock on it.